Blueprint Travelers

 The interior of a Maori meeting house is full of carvings and artistry that tells the story of the community it supports

 Because of the geology of the North Island, the island is full of rainforests and a landscape that has been impacted by old and current geothermal activity.
 Some beaches have beautiful white sand and are lined with tropical forests.
 Others are made of black sand and have a unique contrast to the turquoise waters around the island.
-Who knew that you could come to New Zealand for a quiet beach vacation?
+Who knew that you could come to New Zealand for a quiet beach vacation on the North Island?

 The beautiful and expansive black sand beaches north of Auckland

-A view over a white sand beach with turquoise water in the Coromandel Peninsula
+A view over one of the white sand beaches of Coromandel Peninsula with turquoise water as one of the things to do in the Coromandel Peninsula

 The white sand beaches of the Coromandel Peninsula are lined with tropical forests

-A geothermal landscape with smoke rising from the ground and orange swirls in Taupo
+A geothermal landscape with smoke rising from the ground and orange swirls on the North Island - activities Taupo has to offer

 The geothermal landscapes near Taupo feel truly other-worldly